NASCAR operations of Team Penske: Car No. 22 history

 For the 2011 season, Penske continued to run the No. 22 full-time with Brad Keselowski.
 In August, Keselowski suffered a hard crash while testing at Road Atlanta.
 He was replaced in the No. 22 by Hornish Jr., Kurt Busch, and Parker Kligerman.
 Formula 1 Champion Jacques Villeneuve drove the No. 22 at the road courses.
 The No. 22 team scored five wins with Keselowski and another with Busch at Watkins Glen.

 In 2012, Keselowski was scheduled to split the 22 ride, with Parker Kligerman running between five and seven races.
 However, after only running three races with the team, Kligerman was replaced in both the Nationwide Series and his Truck Series ride at BKR with fellow up-and-coming driver Ryan Blaney, who ran the standalone oval races.
 Villeneuve was named to drive at Road America and Montreal for the team.

 The No. 22 won the 2013 owner's championship.
 Pictured is A. J. Allmendinger's winning car at Road America.

 In 2013, Brad Keselowski and Ryan Blaney were scheduled to share the No. 22, joined by new Penske driver Joey Logano.
 In June, former Penske Cup driver A. J. Allmendinger signed on to run two races in the 22, at the road courses Road America and Mid-Ohio.
 Allmendinger won the pole at Road America, then proceeded to win the race, his first career Nationwide win, after leading 29 laps.
 Allmendinger then won at Mid-Ohio after starting second and leading 73 of 94 laps.
 Ryan Blaney then won his first career race at Kentucky Speedway, after leading 96 of the final 100 laps of the race.
 The team won the Nationwide Owners' Championship on the strength of twelve total race victories among the four drivers.
 This was the first Nationwide Owners title for Team Penske.

 In 2014, the No. 22 car was shared by Joey Logano, Brad Keselowski, Ryan Blaney, and Alex Tagliani in hopes of defending the Nationwide Owners' Championship.
 Michael McDowell ran the car at Kentucky in September, the fifth driver to run the car in 2014.
 The No. 22 team beat the No. 54 JGR team once again for the owner's title.
 They again beat the No. 54 team for the owner's title in 2015, before going winless in 2016.

 In 2017 Brad Keselowski brought the 22 back to victory lane at Pocono after a last-lap pass on Kyle Larson.
 Keselowski won another race at the fall Richmond race and Ryan Blaney won the fall Dover race.
 The 22 won the owners championship again at Homestead with Sam Hornish Jr. driving the car to a second-place finish.

-The No. 22 team is known for its competition for the Nationwide Owner's Championship with the equally strong Joe Gibbs Racing and their No. 18 and No. 20 teams.

 Brad Keselowski's 2018 Xfinity Mustang at New Hampshire Motor Speedway.